Characterization of alpha and beta interactions in liquid xenon: Response of liquid xenon to electrons and -particles

 First, we parameterize the S1-S2 anti-correlation in our TPC using the measurements performed at various drift fields.
 Figure\,\ref{fig:s1_s2_anticor} shows the corrected S1 and S2 values for different particles.

 In the case of ${}^\mathrm{83m}\mathrm{Kr}$, the light yield of the two transitions at 9.4\,keV and 32.1\,keV can be measured separately.
 However, due to the short half-life of the intermediate state, the S2 signals overlap and only a combined measurement (41.5\,keV) is possible for the charge yield.
 For this reason, the main panel of figure\,\ref{fig:s1_s2_anticor} contains only the 41.5\,keV data.
-The observed anti-correlation is then fit with a linear function in order to determine values for $L_0$ and $Q_0$, which are needed for the normalization of charge and light yield.
-Here $L_0$ is defined as the theoretical light yield for the case of vanishing ionization, whereas $Q_0$ is the theoretical amount of charge when there would be no excitation.
+The observed anti-correlation is then fit with a linear function and the values for $L_0$ and $Q_0$ are determined as the intercepts with the axis.
+The value of $L(0)$ is obtained by extrapolation of the light signal to zero field using equation\,\ref{eq:ti_funcion}.
+Its value is found to be smaller by about 10\% compared to $L_0$ due to the incomplete recombination of electron-ion pairs at zero field.
+We therefore estimate the recombination fraction at zero field to be $(90\pm2)$\%.
 0.02cm

 The $^{222}$Rn data is shown in an inset.
 Note that the detected S1 and S2 signals are not comparable between the two datasets due to the presence of attenuators in the $^{222}$Rn case which modifies the light collection.
 For the $^{222}$Rn data, we exclude the data points below 70\,V/cm from figure\,\ref{fig:s1_s2_anticor}, as the data quality is significantly better for drift fields above that.
 Overall data points are very clustered (due to the small quenching of alpha particles) and the fit has a significant uncertainty.
 This uncertainty is propagated as systematic error and it is represented in figure\,\ref{fig:rn_yields} by gray error bars.
 The data points for $^{222}$Rn and $^{218}$Po are shifted from each other (approx. 1\%), likely due to the different dE/dx of the two alpha lines.
 0.02cm